Abie Baker: Career

 Around 1936, he was a member of Claude Hopkins' touring orchestra.

 By 1949, he had started recording in New York with his own trio and singer Richie Cannon (previously of The Ravens).

 As New York session bassist in R&B during the 1950s, he recorded for labels that included Savoy and Atlantic with Sister Rosetta Tharpe, Marie Knight, Hadda Brooks, Nappy Brown, Big Maybelle, The Coasters, and The Drifters.
-He also played on the banned 1957 album My Pussy Belongs to Daddy, credited to Faye Richmonde.
+He also played on the banned 1957 record "My Pussy Belongs to Daddy", credited to Faye Richmonde.

 In filmography, Baker, in 1959, performed on "The Web", an instrumental released on the small Laurel label which was later used as part of the score for the camp horror movie The Brain That Wouldn't Die.

 In June 1965, Baker established two record labels, Internationale and Forest Green, both in New York.
 He also established publishing companies.
 With Johnny Worlds, he established and headed Worlds-Baker Enterprises, covering several record labels, publishing, marketing and distribution.

+He died in Harlem, New York, on February 14, 1993, at the age of 79.